Diana is currently on maternity leave.

-Diana joined Gardiner’s in Febraury 2016 as a Deputy Care manager and was promoted to the role of Care Manager in January 2018.
+Diana joined Gardiner’s in February 2016 as a Deputy Care Manager and was promoted to the role of Care Manager in January 2018.

-Diana returns from maternity leave in June 2019, to a new position as Training Manager.
+Diana returned from maternity leave in June 2019, to a new position as Training Manager and will be on maternity leave again from March 2020.

 So Diana, what is your background in care?